KevinCiardelli/JGA/README.md

 Made with HTML/CSS

-Index.html being the landing page with corresponding pages for contact and gallery
+Landing page with vertical nav menu to: about, contact, gallery, individual photos for respective galleery, and reviews

+CiardelliWebDesign - CWD